douglasgscofield/data/README.md

 These data are also available through DataDryad:

 Scofield, DG.
 2006.
 Data from: Medial pith cells per meter in twigs as a proxy for mitotic growth rate (&Phi;/m) in the apical meristem.
-Dryad Digital Repository.  *Waiting on DataDryad approval and DOI assignment.*
+Dryad Digital Repository.  <http://dx.doi.org/10.5061/dryad.b1t2b>

 When using these data, please cite the paper as well as the DataDryad repository.